sandokim/DeeplearningKnowledge/Segmentation.md

 [Automatic Head and Neck Tumor Segmentation in PET/CT with Scale Attention Network](https://www.medrxiv.org/content/10.1101/2020.11.11.20230185v1.full.pdf)

+### Encoding Path Way

+The encoding pathway is built upon ResNet [16] blocks, where each block consists of two Convolution-Normalization-ReLU layers followed by additive identity skip connection.

+***We keep the batch size to 1 in our study to allocate more GPU memory resource to the depth and width of the model, therefore, we use instance normalization, i.e., group normalization [21] with one feature channel in each group, which has been demonstrated with better performance than batch normalization when batch size is small.***

+In order to further improve the representative capability of the model, we add a squeeze-and-excitation module [14] into each residual block with reduction ratio r = 4 to form a ResSE block.
+The initial scale includes one ResSE block with the initial number of features (width) of 24.
+We then progressively halve the feature map dimension while doubling the feature width using a strided (stride=2) convolution at the first convolution layer of the first ResSE block in the adjacent scale level.
+All the remaining scales include two ResSE blocks and the endpoint of the encoding pathway has a dimension of 384 × 8 × 8 × 8.

+### Decoding Path Way

+The decoding pathway follows the reverse pattern of the encoding one, but with a single ResSE block in each spatial scale.
+At the beginning of each scale, we use a transpose convolution with stride of 2 to double the feature map dimension and reduce the feature width by 2. ***The upsampled feature maps are then added to the output of SA-block.
+Here we use summation instead of concatenation for information fusion between the encoding and decoding pathways to reduce GPU memory consumption and facilitate the information flowing.***

+The endpoint of the decoding pathway has the same spatial dimension as the original input tensor and its feature width is reduced to 1 after a 1 × 1 × 1 convolution and a sigmoid function.
+In order to regularize the model training and enforce the low- and middle level blocks to learn discriminative features, we introduce deep supervision at each intermediate scale level of the decoding pathway.
+Each deep supervision subnet employs a 1 × 1 × 1 convolution for feature width reduction, followed by a trilinear upsampling layer such that they have the same spatial dimension as the output, then applies a sigmoid function to obtain extra dense predictions.
+These deep supervision subnets are directly connected to the loss function in order to further improve gradient flow propagation

 [Iteratively refine the segmentation of head andneck tumor in FDG-PET and CT images]

 [Patch-based 3D UNet for head and neck tumor segmentation with an ensemble of conventional and dilated convolutions]